UncleJunVIP/Mortar/README.md

 - **download_art**: If true, Mortar will attempt to find box art.
 If found, it will display it and let you indicate if you want it
 - **art_download_type**: Optional, defaults to `BOX_ART`.
-    - This setting does not impact art downloads from RomM.
     - Valid Choices: `BOX_ART` | `TITLE_SCREEN` | `LOGOS` | `SCREENSHOTS`

 #### Logging